 But the designer of the FireBlade, the venerable Baba-san, loved the 916 anyway and definitely took note cues from it during his time at Honda.

-Whatever Baba-san; I love me an inline 4 too, but you loved the Ducati V-twin.
+Whatever Baba-san, “very interesting” has to be the biggest understatement I have ever heard.
+I love me an inline 4 too, but you loved the Ducati V-twin.
 Admit it.
 Everyone does.